 Adult taxpayers have widely diverse thoughts and emotions regarding filing their income taxes.
-Without additional knowledge, students tend to carry these preconceived notions into their own adult lives, impacting whether or not they file income taxes on time, procrastinate, or even attempt to avoid the process altogether.
+Without additional knowledge, students tend to carry these preconceived notions into their own adult lives, impacting whether they file income taxes on time, procrastinate or even attempt to avoid the process altogether.

 As an educator, tax time provides a teachable moment to inform teens and influence their future actions to be based more on knowledge rather than emotions.

 Resources to Teach Taxes to Teens

 Taxes are addressed in HSFPP Lesson 3-3: Pay and Taxes.
 In this lesson, students examine factors that impact personal tax liability and take-home pay.
 They will also learn about the choices available to them so that they can make the most of their money.

 Tools you can use in the classroom:

 - The online Payroll Adjustments and Take-Home Pay calculator demonstrates how payroll adjustments affect take-home pay.
 Have students compare multiple “what-if” scenarios to explore how contributions to a qualified plan, participation in a company-sponsored cafeteria plan, change in filing status or the number of allowances claimed will have a direct impact on take-home pay.
 Ask students specifically to assess whether contributions to a qualified plan translate into a direct dollar-for-dollar tradeoff on take-home pay.

 - The IRS tax withholding calculator helps individuals decide how to complete Form W-4.